OcultaVisit BCN /

 Mercat de Mercats

-The Gastronomy Festival is celebrating this year a new edition.
-A major festival on the Plaça de Catalunya to discover and enjoy local tapas and dishes with sustainability and food reuse as main axes.
+The Gastronomic Fair of Barcelona's markets is celebrating a new edition this year.
+A big festival in Plaça de Catalunya to discover and enjoy local tapas and dishes prepared by market stallholders from all over Catalonia, with sustainability and food reuse as the main themes.

 • 101 Allianz Jean Bouin 2024